CSE512-15S/a3-cnoecker-engal-cmcn/README.md

 ## Running Instructions

 Please find our visualization at http://cse512-15s.github.io/a3-cnoecker-engal-cmcn/ .
 Alternatively, download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Clicking on a stripe in the plot subsets the data to show that group at one level finer taxonomic resolution.

 ## Story Board